Some Motivic Properties of Gushel-Mukai Sixfolds: Introduction

 injects into cohomology under the cycle class map. \end{thm}

-Eventually Beauville \cite{Beau3} has conjectured that for certain classes of varieties, the Chow ring should admit a multiplicative splitting.
+Eventually Beauville \cite{Beau3} has conjectured that for projective hyper-Kähler varieties, the Chow ring should admit a multiplicative splitting.
 This is the case for example for K3 surfaces and for abelian varieties.
 More recently Shen and Vial \cite{SV} have introduced the notion of multiplicative Chow–Künneth decomposition (MCK decomposition), which presents a more concrete realization of Beauville's "splitting property conjecture".

 The class of varieties admitting an MCK is still not completely understood.
 For instance, hyperelliptic curves admit an MCK but a very general curve of genus $g>2$ does not have such a decomposition.
 In \cite{44}, the second named author has conjectured that a FK3 should always admit such a multiplicative Chow–Künneth decomposition.
-This is verified for certain FK3 varieties, for instance for cubic fourfolds \cite{FLV2} and for most of the varieties on the Fatighenti--Mongardi list \cite{40}, \cite{44}, \cite{59}.
+This is verified for certain FK3 varieties, for instance for cubic fourfolds \cite{FLV2} and for most of the varieties \cite{40}, \cite{44}, \cite{59} on the Fatighenti--Mongardi list \cite{FM}.
+Cubic fourfolds, in particular, admit also a Chow-K\"unneth decomposition that displays nicely the associated K3 surface, if it exists \cite{Bu,BP,ABP}.

 In this paper we go a little further along this path.
 A Gushel-Mukai variety (GM for short) is a smooth intersection of a linear subspace, a quadric and the cone over the Grassmannian $\Gr(2,5)$ inside $\P^{10}$.
 It is well-known that GM fourfolds and GM sixfolds are FK3.
 Our first main result is the following.